mschmidtkorth/logseq-msk-docs/pages/Logseq - Unofficial Documentation.md

 -
   #+BEGIN_NOTE
-  This documentation is written by Logseq fan and not the Logseq team.
+  This documentation is written by a Logseq fan and not the Logseq team.
 You can find the official documentation [here](https://logseq.github.io/#/page/Contents).
   #+END_NOTE
 -
   #+BEGIN_TIP